Access the Series: Enrolling now in The Estate Registry. →

 2. Brush both sides of the quartered red bell peppers, thick red onion slices, and Napa cabbage wedges generously with 2 tablespoons of the olive oil.
 Season evenly with the kosher salt and coarse black pepper.

 3. Place the vegetables directly onto the hot grates.
 Grill undisturbed until deep, dark char marks form on the edges, while the centers just begin to soften, about 3 to 5 minutes total.
-(Do not overcook; the vegetables must retain their structural crunch to act as the taco filling).
+(Do not overcook; the vegetables must keep their crunch to act as the taco filling).

 4. Transfer the grilled vegetables to a clean prep board.
 Immediately drizzle the warm, charred Napa cabbage with the 2 tablespoons of white wine vinegar.
 (This acidic hit mimics the sharp tang of sauerkraut).